-Sleep Schedule for 5 years 1 month old
+Sleep Schedule for 5 years and 1 month old

 Recommended Daily Schedule